 Gluten exorphins can adversely affect the central nervous system at times.
 This, in turn, can be a causal factor of depression. (source)

-Often, gluten intolerance can cause a sudden rise in the number of gut bacteria.
+Often, gluten intolerance can cause a sudden rise in gut bacteria.
 When there is an abnormal rise in gut bacteria, it can affect the central nervous system.
 This can lead to depression. (source)

-Certain gluten intolerant disorders, particular celiac disease, inhibits the process of absorption of nutrients from the food you consume.
+Certain gluten intolerant disorders, particularly celiac disease, inhibit the absorption of nutrients from the food you consume.
 As a result, you will experience a deficiency of certain essential nutrients, vitamins, and minerals.

 This can interfere with the absorption of iron in the body.
-This can lead to various other symptoms such as dizziness, shortness of breath, pale skin, headaches, and weakness. (source)
+This can lead to other symptoms, such as dizziness, shortness of breath, pale skin, headaches, and weakness. (source)

-Gluten intolerance by itself if an autoimmune condition.
-It can weaken your body, and eventually pave the way to other autoimmune disorders as well.
+Gluten intolerance by itself is an autoimmune condition.
+It can weaken your body and eventually lead to other autoimmune disorders.
 For example, it can potentially lead to autoimmune thyroid disease.
-Other diseases that gluten intolerance can cause are type 1 diabetes, kidney ailments, and inflammatory bowel syndrome. (source) (source)
+Gluten intolerance can cause type 1 diabetes, kidney ailments, and inflammatory bowel syndrome. (source) (source)

-If you are unable to think clearly for no explained reason or suffering from brain fog particularly after the consumption of gluten, then chances are that you are suffering from gluten intolerance.
+Suppose you are unable to think clearly for no explained reason or suffering from brain fog, particularly after the consumption of gluten.
+In that case, chances are that you are suffering from gluten intolerance.
 Close to 40% of people who suffer from gluten intolerance also complain of brain fog, forgetfulness, or the inability to think clearly.
 The reason behind this is unknown.
 Certain studies claim that a brain fog due to gluten intolerance is caused due to the presence of antibodies in the body. (source)

 It can cause inflammation in the joints and muscles.
 Additionally, those who suffer from celiac disease are genetically predisposed to be more sensitive than their healthier counterparts. (source)